Practice performing under stress through physical and mental exercise to build focus, adaptability, and resilience for everyday life and work.

 Mental Health Therapist

-• Yana brings a richness of knowledge that expands the mind and frees the body.
-The exercises were highly unusual, accessible, and fun.
-What stood out most was her deep curiosity about each student’s experience — it felt genuinely transformative.
+• The exercises were highly unusual, accessible, and fun.
+What stood out most was Yana's deep curiosity about each student’s experience — it felt genuinely transformative.

 Lyubomir U.